 - Step 1 and Step 2.
 PCF determines the "authorized RFSP index" together with the Validity period e.g. based on the "Service Experience" analytics from NWDAF and provides these information to AMF.

 - Step 3.
-If N26 does not apply and the AMF identifies that the "Authorized RFSP" is different than the "Subscribed RFSP", then the AMF notifies the UDM on the "Authorized RFSP" and the Validity period received from PCF.
-If the UDM and HSS are deployed separately then the UDM further notifies the "Authorized RFSP" and the Validity period to the HSS.
+If N26 does not apply and the AMF identifies that the "Authorized RFSP index" is different than the "Subscribed RFSP", then the AMF notifies the UDM on the "Authorized RFSP index" and the Validity period received from PCF.
+If the UDM and HSS are deployed separately then the UDM further notifies the "Authorized RFSP" and the Validity period to the HSS by triggering an Nhss_UEContextManagement service operation as defined in TS 29.563 [11].
 In a combined UDM+HSS deployment this step is not needed or handled in implementation specific way.

-The MME continues to use the "Authorized RFSP" over the "Subscribed RFSP" for the Validity period.
+The MME continues to use the "Authorized RFSP index" over the "Subscribed RFSP index" for the Validity period.
 When the Validity period expires, the MME may then send the "Subscribed RFSP" as the RFSP to use to the eNB.

 6.5.3 Impacts on services, entities and interfaces